Workplaces are changing. More and more, companies are turning to remote workers, freelancers, and outside consultants to increase productivity.

 - People who only need to be attend part of a session.
 Ever had to sit through a long meeting because there was one tiny item that required your input?
 Video conferences let people come and go as necessary, without having to leave their desks.

 Convinced?
 Great.
-If you're about to get started for the first time, here are the 10 things you need to figure out in advance.
+If you're about to get started for the first time, you can download our video meeting checklist.

 A video conference is different from your average meeting for one obvious reason: you're not in the same room.
 You rely on modern technology to bring you all together.